 (continued from home page)

 Sports nutritionist Nancy Clark MS RD CSSD has a private practice in the Boston-area (Newton; 617-795-1875), where she helps both fitness exercisers and competitive athletes create winning food plans.
-Her best-selling Sports Nutrition Guidebook, and food guides for marathoners, cyclists and soccer are available at nancyclarkrd.com.
-For workshops, see www.NutritionSportsExerciseCEUs.com.
+Her best-selling Sports Nutrition Guidebook, and food guides for marathoners, cyclists and new runners are available at nancyclarkrd.com.
+For information about her online workshop with John Ivy, see NutritionSportsExerciseCEUs.com.